 The Plan shall include indicators provided by the Vermont Agency of Education, as well as including those identified in 16 V.S.A. § 165(a) and additional indicators determined locally, including but not limited to indicators reported pursuant to Section 2124 of this rule.
 These indicators will identify student performance data obtained from state and local assessments and other information related to student performance which may include, but is not limited to , dropout and retention rates, attendance, course enrollment patterns and graduations rates.
 Indicators may also include data on school practices and leadership.
 The Plan shall report student level indicators aggregated for the SU/SD and disaggregated according to school and student subgroups as identified by Section 2124 of this rule.
 In no case shall a SU/SD reveal personally identifiable information about an individual student or violate the State’s minimum group size for reporting.

 Agency support shall be differentiated in accordance with school needs, and shall work to reduce interventions for schools where student performance data indicates growth and success.
-The school board shall approve the plan, which The Plan shall also report on and consider findings from the SU/SD’s self-evaluation conducted in accordance with Rule Series 100, District Quality Standards, //INSERT DQS REFERENCE HERE and at a minimum contain:
+The school board shall approve the plan, which The Plan shall also report on and consider findings from the SU/SD’s self-evaluation conducted in accordance with Rule Series 100, District Quality Standards, and at a minimum contain:

 goals and objectives for improved student learning;